-Tight restrictions on freedom of speech and political space remain in place, contrasting with progress on economic development.
-Amendments to the constitution allowing President Paul Kagame to stand for a third term in 2017 were approved by Parliament, then by the Rwandan public in a referendum.
-President Paul Kagame announced he would run for a third term.
-Independent civil society remains very weak.
-Pro-government views dominate domestic media, and the government has suspended the BBC’s Kinyarwanda broadcasts inside Rwanda indefinitely.
-However, some radio stations have broadcast programs expressing critical views of the government.
-The authorities detained people unlawfully in unofficial detention centers, including in military custody; some were held incommunicado and ill-treated.
+Tight restrictions on freedom of speech and political space remain in place, contrasting with solid results on economic development.
+Amendments to the constitution allowing President Paul Kagame to stand for a third term were approved in a referendum in December 2015.
+Kagame announced he would run for a third term.
+The government continues to limit the ability of opposition parties and civil society groups to function freely and independently in advance of the August 2017 presidential elections.
+Pro-government views dominate domestic media.
+Journalists who dare to question the official narrative are harassed or arrested.
+The authorities detained people unlawfully in unofficial detention centers; some were held incommunicado and tortured.